-As of 1 January 2015, the New Dutch Arbitration Act entered into force, replacing the Dutch Arbitration Act of 1986.
+As of the 1st of January 2015, the New Dutch Arbitration Act entered into force, replacing the Dutch Arbitration Act of 1986.
 The New 2015 Act is still contained in book 4 (arts 1020-1077) of the Dutch Code of Civil Procedure (DCCP - in Dutch: Wetboek van Burgelijke Rechtsvordering), however the provisions have been updated and modernized.

 The Act is inspired (although not based) on the UNCITRAL Model Law (2006), and is in line with the European Unfair Terms in Consumer Contracts Directive 93/13/EE.